sithmel/ten-x-team/README.md

 - Keep it simple <!-- .element: class="fragment" data-fragment-index="1" -->
 - "everybody does it" is no good reason <!-- .element: class="fragment" data-fragment-index="2" -->
 - explicit is better than implicit <!-- .element: class="fragment" data-fragment-index="3" -->
-- don not look too far ahead <!-- .element: class="fragment" data-fragment-index="4" -->
+- do not look too far ahead <!-- .element: class="fragment" data-fragment-index="4" -->

 Note:
 - Vanilla is better (keep things simple and do not use fancy libs, unless necessary or very convenient)